centre-for-humanities-computing/computational-thinking/content/index.rst

 .. note::

-   Join the Slack channel: https://chcaa-friends.slack.com/archives/C042XSCLAAE

-   Any questions or comments you can email me at: 201902475@post.au.dk
+   Join the Slack channel by sending an email to 201902475@post.au.dk or you can send questions or comments as well.

 .. toctree::